Abdullah12has/linux_installation_doc/README.md

 Then `sudo netplan apply` to apply the changes.

 Now the ip addresses won't change and cause problems.
+* This might cause problems if the machines connect to other wifi routers whose gateway has a different address, but regardless they will always communicate with each other so this configuration works.

 After configuring all this I ran the following commands on the backup server: